JAOT Disaster Relief Activities

 4. Assess the future situation of the affected areas and support activities and prepare for the dispatch of volunteer occupational

 therapists for disaster relief activities as necessary while closely collaborating with the JRAT

 5. For the time being, dispatch the JAOT clerks to the disaster response headquarters established by the JRAT

 【The 1st Report】(Posted on April 18, 2016)

-President Haruki Nakamura of the Japanese Association of Occupational Therapists (JAOT) spoke to Chairman Seigo Uchida of the Kumamoto Association of Occupational Therapists (KAOT), at 9:30 pm on April 14 (Thursday) immediately after the earthquake occurred and conveyed his sympathy.
+President Haruki Nakamura of the JAOT spoke to Chairman Seigo Uchida of the Kumamoto Association of Occupational Therapists (KAOT), at 9:30 pm on April 14 (Thursday) immediately after the earthquake occurred and conveyed his sympathy.
 He also offered to share information and necessary support at any time in the future.

 On April 15 (Friday) at 7:30 am, JAOT President Nakamura received information from Dr. Masaki Kurihara, the representative of the Japan Rehabilitation Assistance Team (JRAT), to the effect that the JRAT headquarters were launched, and conveyed this to KAOT Chairman Uchida over the phone.

 At 9:33 am on the same day, KAOT Chairman Uchida contacted JAOT President Nakamura to the effect that the KAOT had launched the Disaster Prevention Office at 6 am, and that they were currently confirming the safety of their members.

 At 10:00 am on the same day, according to a decision taken by JAOT President Nakamura, the JAOT set up a disaster response headquarters.
 A sympathy statement was sent by e-mail to the OT Associations of seven prefectures in Kyushu with President Nakamura and Disaster Prevention Office Chief Akemi Kayama as joint signatories.